roeeyn/judge0-uploader/README.md

 This CLI is expected to work with the file structure of the challenges generated with the [challenge-generator](https://github.com/roeeyn/challenge-generator) project.
 If you would like to support any other structure, please create a new issue.

+## Configuration

+You need to setup the token via config file or flag

 ## Usage

 ### 0. Alias